Where are PID's District boundaries?

 Payments may be brought in or mailed to our office at 6332 Clark Road in Paradise, Monday through Friday, from 9am - 4 p.m.
-Currently, we accept credit card payments through a 3rd party.
-Their service fee is based on a 2.45% or a minimum of $1.50 for credit card or $3.00 for visa debit.
-Payments can also be made online for free through a checking account.
+Currently, we accept credit card payments by telephone and in person for a $3.00 fee.
+Payments made ONLINE ARE FREE.
 The District also offers Automatic Payment free of charge.
 Online or telephone payments can also be arranged through your Financial Institution.

 Why is my service rate so high?